purcell/nix-emacs-ci/README.md

 nix-env -iA emacs-25-2 -f https://github.com/purcell/nix-emacs-ci/archive/master.tar.gz
 ```

-For local testing, that mutates your user-level profile, so you
+The above command mutates your user-level profile, so you probably
-probably don't want to do that.
-There'll be a `nix-shell` equivalent
+don't want to do that when testing locally.
+There'll be a `nix-shell`
-of this, in order to run a command inside a transient environment
+equivalent of this, in order to run a command inside a transient
-containing a specific Emacs, but I haven't figured that out yet.
+environment containing a specific Emacs, but I haven't figured that
+out yet.

 ## Travis usage